 This X-ray examination of the intestine with contrast (barium).
 It is conducted when there are signs that point to the emergence of cancer in the rectal area.

 CT in the diagnosis of uterine cancer

 Computed tomography X-ray equipment used to create 3 - dimensional transversal images of organs, tissues, bones, and blood vessels.
 The computer converts them into detailed pictures.
-CT is recommended to find out whether the tumor process hit other organs, whether there is a relapse after treatment.
+CT is recommended to find out whether the tumor process other organs hit, whether there is a relapse after treatment.

 MRI in the diagnosis of uterine cancer

 MRI uses a powerful magnetic field and radio frequency waves to form cross-sectional images, then use the computer, they are transformed into three-dimensional images.
 MRI can be useful to determine how far the cancer has intruded into the myometrium (muscular layer of the uterus).
-Also, imaging is carried out to find out whether the cancer to other organs, if after treatment the disease spread back.
+Also, imaging is carried out to find out whether the cancer to other organs, whether the disease has spread after treatment returned.

 PET-CT in the diagnosis of uterine cancer